blbadger/blbadger.github.io/index.md

 ## Overview and about

 Software and hardware projects.
-Individual posts for the software projects are forthcoming.
+Individual posts for software projects are forthcoming.

 ### Software projects with links to source code